usernameHed/Raytracer/README.md

 # Raytracer

-Making a program that creates synthetic images according to the raytracing method from a configuration file.
+A program that creates synthetic images from a configuration file using a raytracing algorithm.
-Created from nothing in pure C (no librairy graphic), pixel per pixel, manage:
+Built from the ground up in C with Epitech's mini-libX graphic library, pixel per pixel.
+Manages:
- - lights
+ - lighting
  - brightness
  - shadows
- - translation
+ - object/camera translation
- - rotation
+ - object/camera rotation
  - realTime rendering
- - multithread
+ - multi-threaded
- - dynamic modification of camera/lights/object thanks to multithread
+ - dynamic modification of camera/light/object positioning thanks to multithread opptimisation
  - antialising
- - filtered
+ - filters
- - backup
+ - scene saving

-Done in group of 6 studient.
-I'm responsable of the display engine, parsing and config files for an infinity of objects, realTime rendering, antialiasing, multithread and backup in live.
-The whole calculation part of shadow/light/translation etc return to my colleges.
+Built by a group of 6 students.
+I was responsable for the display engine, parsing of config files for an infinite number of objects, real-time rendering, antialiasing, multi-threading and scene saving.

 ![alt tag](https://raw.githubusercontent.com/usernameHed/Raytracer/master/RaytracerPres.gif)